 Grant Program Descriptions for Organizations

-Creation and Presentation grants provide artistic program and operational support to established nonprofit arts organizations whose primary mission is to create or present ongoing arts programming that makes a significant local, regional, or statewide impact on the cultural life of Wisconsin, and that furthers the Arts Board's community development and arts education goals.
+Creation and Presentation Program grants provide artistic program and operational support to established nonprofit arts organizations whose primary mission is to create or present ongoing arts programming that makes a significant local, regional, or statewide impact on the cultural life of Wisconsin, and that furthers the Arts Board's community development and arts education goals.

-The Creative Communities grants program encourages arts education and community arts development in Wisconsin.
+The Creative Communities Program encourages arts education and community arts development in Wisconsin.
 It provides support for projects that further the Arts Board's goals in the following three areas: Arts Education; Folk and Traditional Arts; and Local Arts.
 The application is in two phases.

 Next Deadline for Phase 1 Applications: